6 reasons you should consider opening a business bank account

 Tax preparation is made easier

 From a tax perspective, having a business bank account simplifies the process of paying quarterly business taxes.
 The federal government stipulates that most individuals who own their own business must pay estimated tax four times each year.
 Having all your business’s income and expenses cataloged in one place makes calculating these estimates a much simpler and more straightforward process.
-Plus, keep in mind that should you be subject to a tax audit and don’t maintain a separate business bank account, your personal transactions may be subject to scrutiny.
+Plus, keep in mind that should you receive a tax audit and don’t maintain a separate business bank account, your personal transactions may be subject to scrutiny.

 It helps with liability and identity protection